ranked-vote/rcv-data-format/README.md

 ## `rank`

 Each row MUST have a positive integer value for `rank`, indicating the rank on the ballot represented by that row. `(ballot_id, rank)` pairs should be unique across all rows.
-If the ballot is undervoted at a given rank position (i.e. it does not specify a candidate in that position), that row may either be omitted from the file *or* included with the value `$UNDERVOTE` in the `choice` column (see below.)
-However, if a ballot is undervoted in *every* rank position, it MUST have a non-omitted record for rank 1 in order that it still be represented in analyses that use the total cast ballot count.
-Readers of the data format MUST treat both representations of undervoted ballots as identical.
+Each ballot MUST have a row for each possible rank.
+If the physical ballot does not have a vote for a given rank, the `choice` column should be `$UNDERVOTE` in the corresponding row.

 ## `choice`